-1. These Purchase Conditions (Conditions) shall apply to all our present and future orders for goods and services and to the performance of such orders towards businesses within the meaning of § 14 Art.
+1. These Purchase Conditions (Conditions) shall apply to all our present and future orders for merchandise, service and commission processing and to the performance of such orders towards businesses within the meaning of § 14 Art.
 1 BGB (German Civil Code).
-Seller's conditions diverging from these Conditions will not be acknowledged unless otherwise stipulated within these Conditions or otherwise agreed in the contract with the Seller.
-Should we accept the goods not expressly objecting these Conditions, the Seller may in no case assume our consent with his conditions.
+Seller's conditions diverging from these Conditions will not be acknowledged unless otherwise stipulated within these Conditions or otherwise agreed in the contract with the seller.
+Should we accept the merchandise not expressly objecting these Conditions, the seller may in no case assume our consent with his conditions.

 1. The contract price shall be regarded as a fixed price.

 1. Unless otherwise agreed the following terms of payment shall apply: Payment shall be made either within 14 days with 3 p.c. discount or within 30 days without discount.
 Should the seller’s conditions for payment be more favourable, they shall prevail.

 2. Payment and discount periods shall begin with the receipt of the invoice but not before the receipt of the merchandise.
 In case of services, such periods shall begin only after the transaction has been approved by us.
-If the delivery includes documentation (e.g. test certificates) or similar written material, such periods shall begin only after receipt of such documents as agreed in the contract.
+If the delivery includes documentation (e.g. test certificates) or similar written material, such periods shall begin only after receipt of the same as agreed upon in the contract.

-4. We will not be liable for interest only if and so far as we are in arrears for payments, not at their mere maturity date.
-The interest rate for default will be 5 pct-points above the Basic Interest Rate.
-In any case, we may claim and prove a lower default damage than claimed by the Seller.
+4. We will be liable for interest only if and so far as we are in arrears for payments, not at their mere maturity date.
+The interest rate will then be 5 %points above the Basic Interest Rate.
+We are, in any case, entitled to establish a lower rate than claimed by the seller.

 5. We shall be entitled to all statutory rights as to the set-off and retention of our claims against the seller’s.
-In particular, we are entitled to withhold the purchase price if and as long any inspection documents acc. to EN 10204 have not been supplied.
+In particular, we are entitled to withhold the purchase price if and as long as agreed test certificates according to EN 10204 are not delivered to us.

 IV.
 Delivery Times / Late Delivery

-1. All contractual terms and dates of delivery shall be binding to the Seller.
-The Seller shall immediately inform us in case of imminent delays and submit to us adequate proposals to remedy the consequences of such delays.
+1. All contractual terms and dates of delivery shall be binding to the seller.
+The seller shall immediately inform us in text form in case of imminent delays and submit to us adequate proposals to remedy the consequences of such delays.

-2. Unless otherwise agreed in writing, any contractual terms and dates of delivery shall be considered to be met only if and in so far as the goods have been handed over to us at such dates.
+2. Unless otherwise agreed in text form, any contractual terms and dates of delivery shall be considered to be met only if and in so far as the merchandise has been handed over to us at such dates.

-4. The Seller may excuse his default by claiming the lack of any documents to be submitted by us only in such cases where we have, upon the seller’s reminder in text form, failed to deliver such documents to him.
+4. The seller may claim relief for his default by reason of lack of any documents to be submitted by us only in such cases where we have, upon the seller’s reminder in text form, failed to deliver such documents to him.

 V. Retention of Title

-1. The Seller's terms covering his retention of title shall be valid subject to the condition that title in the goods shall pass to us on the date of payment for such goods.
-Hence, the extended title retention forms of the so-called current account retention (Kontokorrentvorbehalt) shall not apply.
+1. The seller's terms covering his retention of title shall be valid subject to the condition that title in the merchandise shall pass to us on the date of payment for such goods.
+Consequently, the extended forms of the so-called current account retention (Kontokorrentvorbehalt) shall not apply.

-2. The Seller may claim return of the goods on the basis of the retention clause only if he has previously withdrawn from the contract.
+2. The seller may claim return of the merchandise on the basis of the retention clause only if he has previously withdrawn from the contract.

 VI.
 Performance of Deliveries and Passing of Risks

-1. The Seller shall bear the risks of accidental loss and accidental deterioration of the goods until it has been handed over to us at its place of delivery.
+1. The seller shall bear the risks of accidental loss and accidental deterioration of the merchandise until it has been handed over to us at its place of delivery.
 This provision shall also apply in cases of “free delivery” (franco domicile).
 Additionally, the Incoterms shall be applicable as amended from time to time.

 2. We will not accept partial deliveries unless we have given our prior express consent to them.